space-contributes/KnowYourRights-allprojects/knowyourrights.md

 * All projects created by Aryaman Madge under this GitHub profile (**space-contributes**) are handled by **Space-code**.
 * Space-code is the formal copyright entity for all such projects.

 **Respectfully Submitted and Declared,** **space-contributes** and/or **Space-code**

+Legal Exceptions -

+The data platform when data may be managed is subject to change.